Back to All Events

 Making Alternative Digital Prints: Transfer Film and inkAID Receptive Coatings to a Variety of Surfaces

 This unique class is for artists/imagemakers who want to expand their repertoire and create one-of-a kind prints onto a variety of surfaces.
-A Hybrid Class for Artists who want to play and experiment with substrates utilizing photos, graphics, marks, illustrations, mark making.
+A class for Artists who want to play and experiment with substrates (paper, textiles, glass, metal, wood…) utilizing photos, graphics, marks, illustrations, mark making.

 inkAID Transfer Film works well with encaustic.
 You can transfer an image and then add wax or add an image to a waxed surface.
 So many possibilities!